Multitenancy: Tenant isolation models

+Challenges

+When tenants share compute, storage, or network resources, a single tenant generating disproportionate load can degrade performance for others, a condition known as the "noisy neighbor" problem.
+Mitigations include per-tenant rate limiting, resource quotas, and isolating high-demand tenants onto dedicated resources.

 Best practices

 According to Marc Brooker, in a multi tenant architecture, unrelated and uncorrelated workloads should be grouped together.
 That's because mixing different workloads, with different needs and patterns, hide the patterns of each workload.
 Grouping workloads reduces the peak-to-average ratio of the overall system; individual workloads can utilize more resources during peak times without significantly increasing the overall cost structure of the system and subsequently helps you to achieve more cost efficiency.
 Note that multiple workloads from the same application, customer or industry, tend to behave as a single workload.

 Requirements

 Customization

 Multitenant applications are typically required to provide a high degree of customization to support each target organization's needs.
 Customization typically includes the following aspects: